Author Guidelines

 This section describes the theoretical basis used as the basis for analysis in research.
 This section also contains previous studies, research gaps or ummah, and debates and developments in the concepts or theories used.
 The literature used must be under the topic of the article being written.
 The author can provide a logical basis for developing research hypotheses or propositions and research models.

-The Research Methodology includes the type of research, research design, population and sample, data collection techniques and instruments, measurement and operational definition of variables, and data analysis procedures.
+The research method includes the type of research, research design, population and sample, data collection techniques and instruments, measurement and operational definition of variables, and data analysis procedures.

 Results and Discussion

-Results are research findings and should be clear and concise without opinions.
+The results/findings must be clearly stated and straightforward.
 This section contains the results of data analysis or statistical descriptions required.
-Authors using quantitative research methods are required to provide a descriptive statistical table.
 Tables/illustrations are placed in this section (at most six tables/illustrations) with a brief title.
 Authors can present an explanation/analysis of each table/illustration contained.
 Tables/illustrations that are more than one page in size can be placed in the Appendix.

-The Discussion section is the author's interpretation of the research findings that can answer the limitations/research gaps of previous research and not repeat the research findings.
-The Discussion section includes how the research results related to the research objectives (what)?
-Do the authors provide a scientific interpretation of each finding presented (why)?
+The discussion section is the author's interpretation of the research findings that can answer the limitations/research gaps of previous research and not repeat the research results.
+The discussion section includes things such as how the research results related to the research objectives (what)?
+Do the authors provide a scientific interpretation of each research result/findings presented (why)?
 Moreover, are the research results consistent or contradictory to the research results from other researchers (what else)?

 Conclusion

-The Conclusion section is the answer to the research objectives.
-The conclusions include a summary of the research, the contribution/implications of the study, the limitations of the study, and as far as possible, suggest potential areas for further research.
-The Conclusion section is written in a clear, concise, and does not re-quote previous research.
-In the form of a narrative, the conclusions presented do not use numbering and are not more than two paragraphs.
+The conclusion is not a summary but is the answer to the research problem.
+This section is presented in paragraph form, not numbering/listing.
+Conclusions include a summary of the study, contributions/implications of the study, limitations of the study.
+The Conclusion section is written concisely and straightforwardly and does not re-quote previous research.
+The conclusion presented is in the form of a narrative and is not more than two paragraphs.

 Acknowledgements